ACADEMIC INFORMATION

 Students must send an IB transcript to Hill College.
 All IB students must show proof of meeting the Texas Success Initiative (TSI) requirements prior to their initial enrollment at Hill College.

 Students bringing in an IB transcript for credit evaluation should consider the total number of qualifying credits to be awarded.
 Additional hours above the required amount to graduate may have an adverse impact on students’ financial aid or other grant programs.
-In addition, no Texas public university or college shall be required to accept in transfer or toward a degree program more than 66 semester credit hours of lower division academic credit.
+In addition, no Texas public university or college shall be required to accept in transfer, or toward a degree program, more than 66 semester credit hours of lower division academic credit.

 IB EXAMINATION |